-Under the PFA option, if any live or dead persimmon fruit moth is detected in consignments of fresh persimmon fruit, that consignment will be deemed non-compliant with the pest free area status.
-Exports to Australia will be suspended until Biosecurity Australia and Japanese or Korean authorities are satisfied that appropriate corrective action has been taken to re-instate the pest free area status for persimmon fruit moth, or an alternative risk management measure has been developed and approved.
+Under this option, each consignment must be inspected by the NPPO before export and if any live or dead persimmon fruit moth is detected in consignments of fresh persimmon fruit, that consignment will be deemed non-compliant with the pest free area/pest free palces of production status.
+Exports to Australia will be suspended until Biosecurity Australia/AQIS and the NPPO are satisfied that appropriate corrective action has been taken to re-instate the pest free area/places of production status for persimmon fruit moth, or an alternative risk management measure has been developed and approved.